SERVICES AND FEES

 Genome Sequence Assembly

-We highly recommend performing an initial shotgun sequence analysis (20-25x coverage) for organisms where little information is known about ploidy or heterzygosity.
-This is used in a k-mer-based analysis to determine how difficult the assembly may be.
-We can run a k-mer abundance profile and additional quality metrics to determine how difficult the assembly would be.
+- For eukaryotic assemblies: perform an initial shotgun sequence analysis (20-25x coverage) for organisms where little information is known about ploidy or heterzygosity.
+We can utilize this in a standard k-mer-based analysis to determine how difficult the assembly may be.

 Transcriptome Sequence Assembly